acganesh/acgan.sh/posts/2019-07-13-modern-algorithmic-toolbox.md

 To implement the `Lookup` and `Insert` operations for this setup, we use a balanced binary search tree (e.g. a red-black tree), since the `Successor` operation is fast.
 Finding the cache responsible for storing a given object $x$ will then take $O(\log n)$ time.

-This implementation was first described in Karger et al. 1997, STOC.
-While consistent hashing is widely in use today, this paper was initially rejected because a reviewer felt that there were no practical applications for this technique.
+This implementation was first described in Karger et al. 1997.
+While consistent hashing is widely in use today, this paper was initially rejected because a reviewer felt that there were no practical applications for this technique. <label class="margin-toggle sidenote-number"></label><span class="sidenote">
+D. Karger, E. Lehman, T. Leighton, M. Levine, D. Lewin, and R. Panigrahy.
+Consistent hashing and random trees: Distributed caching protocols for relieving hot spots on the world wide web.
+In *Proceedings of the Twenty-ninth Annual ACM Symposium on Theory of Computing (STOC)*, pages 654–663, 1997.
+</span>.

 ## Data and distance